-Sonosite began when the United States Department of Defence awarded a DARPA1 grant to Sonosite’s parent company, ATL Ultrasound.
+Sonosite began when the United States Department of Defense awarded a DARPA1 grant to Sonosite’s parent company, ATL Ultrasound.
 The mission from the government was clear: Create an ultrasound machine portable and rugged enough to be carried into battle and brought to a trauma patient's side.
 It took over a decade of expertise in leveraging digital ultrasound and integrated circuit technology to complete the project, but the result was Sonosite’s first point-of-care ultrasound machine—the Sonosite 180.

 True POCUS Innovators

 By the early 2000s, the team at Sonosite knew that portable and reliable ultrasound systems could save lives around the world.
 By partnering with clinicians to understand their unique needs, the Sonosite team developed innovative ultrasound systems like the MicroMaxx, NanoMaxx, M-Turbo, and S-Series.
-These systems didn't just win industry awards, they revolutionised the healthcare landscape by helping physicians and hospitals improve the patient experience, creating the market for point-of-care ultrasound in the process.
+These systems didn't just win industry awards, they revolutionized the healthcare landscape by helping physicians and hospitals improve the patient experience, creating the market for point-of-care ultrasound in the process.

 Creating the Point-of-Care Ultrasound Market

-Since the company’s pioneering days, Sonosite has pushed a progressive product line, educational programmes, and advocacy for a broader understanding of ultrasound’s many benefits.
+Since the company’s pioneering days, Sonosite has pushed a progressive product line, educational programs, and advocacy for a broader understanding of ultrasound’s many benefits.
 This led to Sonosite not only defining the point-of-care ultrasound market, but becoming the most adopted and considered point-of-care ultrasound brand as well.

 The Future of Sonosite Ultrasound

 In 1936, FUJIFILM launched its healthcare business with X-ray film2.
 The goal back then was the same as it is now: Improve outcomes for patient care.
-In 2012, Sonosite became a wholly owned subsidiary of FUJIFILM and joined the visionary healthcare companies that make up the Fujifilm Healthcare portfolio and in 2017, Fujifilm Sonosite celebrated its 100,000th system instaled worldwide and remains focused on the same mission that started the company: Helping clinicians bring ultrasound to any patient, anywhere, anytime.
+In 2012, Sonosite became a wholly owned subsidiary of FUJIFILM and joined the visionary healthcare companies that make up the Fujifilm Healthcare portfolio and in 2017, Fujifilm Sonosite celebrated its 100,000th system installed worldwide and remains focused on the same mission that started the company: Helping clinicians bring ultrasound to any patient, anywhere, anytime.

 Sonosite Ultrasound Has Led the Market For The Past 20 Years